rapidfish/personnummer/README.md

 # Swedish Personnummer Java Library

 ## Overview
-This Java library processes Swedish personnummer (personal identity numbers), also including samordningsnummer (coordination numbers) and organisationsnummer (organization numbers).
+This Java library processes Swedish Personnummer / Samordningsnummer / Organisationsnummer.

+Personnummer ( personal identity numbers )
+Samordningsnummer ( coordination numbers )
+Organisationsnummer ( organization numbers )

-It can be used as a Java library (dependency) in your own projects, or as a standalone CLI command when compiled.
+This project can be used as a Java library (dependency) in your own projects - or as a standalone CLI command when compiled (using Maven).

 ### Features:
 - **Checksum validation** using the Luhn-10 algorithm.